BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 I will be delighted to receive suggestions and feedback to improve them and eventually benefit others.
 So if you have any suggestions, please do let me know.
 Thanks.

+# Thought for the week
+* “Obvious is the most dangerous word in mathematics.”  —  Eric Temple Bell
+* “The advancement and perfection of mathematics are intimately connected with the prosperity of the State.”  — Napoleon
+* “Besides language and music, mathematics is one of the primary manifestations of the free creative power of the human mind.” — Hermann Weyl

 # Notes
 It is good to practice LaTex, but it is time-consuming.
 From chapter 8, I will focus on understanding and exercise.
 I may turn them into LaTex if I have time.
 Update: GoodNotes5 is a better option, save my time.